Exponential mixing of frame flows for convex cocompact locally symmetric spaces: Introduction

 where $D_{\mathbb{K}, n} := \dim_\R(\mathbb{K})n+\dim_\R(\mathbb{K})-2$ is the volume entropy of $\mathbb{H}_\mathbb{K}^n$. \end{theorem}

-\subsection{Outline of the proof of \cref{thm:TheoremExponentialMixingOfFrameFlow}}
+\subsection{Outline of the proof of \texorpdfstring{\cref{thm:TheoremExponentialMixingOfFrameFlow}}{\autoref{thm:TheoremExponentialMixingOfFrameFlow}}}

-Since the argument in this paper is along similar lines as in \cite{SW21} we recommend that the reader consult that paper first.
+The argument in this paper is along similar lines as that of \cite{SW21}.
 Throughout this paper, we omit proofs which are verbatim repetitions of the ones in \cite{SW21} and focus on the difficulties that arise for general rank one locally symmetric spaces.

 Firstly, convex cocompactness of $\Gamma$ implies that the nonwandering set $\supp(\mathsf{m})$ of the geodesic flow, which is Anosov, is compact and hence by the works of Bowen \cite{Bow70,Bow73}, Ratner \cite{Rat73}, and later Pollicott \cite{Pol87}, there exists a Markov section on $\supp(\mathsf{m})$.
 This allows one to use techniques from thermodynamic formalism.
 It is now well known that a given flow is exponentially mixing if one obtains appropriate spectral bounds for the associated transfer operators \cite{Pol85}.
 Viewing the frame flow as an extension of the geodesic flow by the compact group $M$, we are lead to consider the transfer operators with \emph{holonomy} which are twisted by irreducible representations of $M$.
 More precisely, for a given $\xi = a + ib \in \mathbb C$ and irreducible representation $\rho: M \to \U(V_\rho)$, we consider $\mathcal{M}_{\xi, \rho}: C\bigl(U, V_\rho^{\oplus \dim(\rho)}\bigr) \to C\bigl(U, V_\rho^{\oplus \dim(\rho)}\bigr)$ defined by